wingmingchan/RWD2/README.md

 _common_assets_barebone.csse last modified: 2/6/2017 12:00 PM

 RWD2, aka, the Standard Model, is my newest design and implementation of the master-template approach.
 This implementation contains a single one-region template (template_rwd_one_region.xml) used in all pages across multiple sites of the same design.
 In fact, in the implementation of the Hannon Hill site, I went further and used a single template containing only one line (<code>&lt;system-region name="DEFAULT"/&gt;</code>).
+I have also introduced the concept of setup formats.
+They can be used to replace setup blocks and offer much more flexibility.

 The Standard Model is also compatible with multiple-region templates (see template_rwd.xml, for example).
 All Upstate responsive sites are driven by the Standard Model.